Zap123/zap123/README.md

 When I'm not programming you'll find me on the internet, having fun with my friends or traveling the world.
 Please feel free to [contact me](https://lucacosta.dev), I enjoy talking with everyone and sharing knowledge.

+<prompt/> Please use AI ethically and disclose if you’re using it when reaching out to me.